Your Guide to Moving to Orlando

 How do I get around Orlando?

 If you’re moving to Orlando, plan to bring your car.
-The average commute time is just over 25 minutes, but that can increase drastically if you rely on the city’s public transportation system, which is sparse.
+The average commute time is just 29 minutes, but that can increase drastically if you rely on the city’s public transportation system, which is sparse.
 Lynx buses are an option, along with the limited SunRail train, but neither is a recommended solution for commuting.

 Rideshare apps Uber and Lyft are plentiful, though Orlando’s sprawling nature means that they can be expensive.
 A sample cross-town Uber trip from Universal Orlando in the southwest to the University of Central Florida in the northeast is nearly $40 one way, without surge pricing.